-- Inform the Girls First Fund’s understanding of the current and changing context, country-specific trends, and challenges related to child marriage and grantmaking.
+- Inform the Girls First Fund’s understanding of the changing context, country-specific trends, and challenges related to child marriage and informal unions, and grantmaking.

 - Ensure that the values and guiding principles of the Girls First Fund are adhered to through the Fund’s grantmaking activities.

 Identify and build relationships with a diverse range of stakeholders including, but not limited to: CBOs, NGOs, INGOs, other donor agencies, government officials, and existing networks and conveners to

 - establish support for the Girls First Fund, and develop linkages that foster complimentary, versus duplicative, activities.

 - Attend relevant local, national, and international meetings.

 - Organize local events and meetings for a diverse range of participants.

 - Plan and lead site visits for the Girls First Fund and stakeholders.

 - Support in-country dissemination of Girls First Fund funding opportunities, ensuring RFP materials are accessible to eligible organizations.
 The Fund has a commitment to reaching traditionally neglected and under-funded organizations, including newly established organizations and organizations that have not received international funding previously.

 - Accompany applicants through the application process by providing technical assistance and support as they complete RFP/application materials, when requested.